Consumer medicine information

 Your doctor may want to take special care if you have any of these conditions.

-Tell your doctor if you are fasting or have been fasting recently.
+Check with your doctor if you are breastfeeding or intend to breastfeed.

 • medicines for migraines such as ergotamine, dihydroergotamine, rizatriptan